open-learning/git4ol/README.md

 ## Introduction

-The document is more or less stuctured as to guide the reader through the actions taken by the different actors from when an author creates his initial work to when a teacher certifies a student assignment.
+The document is more or less structured as to guide the reader through the actions taken by the different actors from when an author creates his initial work to when a teacher certifies a student assignment.
 We've chosen this format to lower the barrier of entry to anyone who understand basic `git` commands.

 ## Actors

 These are the basic actors and a quick summary of what their main functions are:

-- `author`: Creates learning materials and instuctions
+- `author`: Creates learning materials and instructions
 - `student`: Studies learning materials and submits assignments for review
 - `teacher`: Reviews student assignments and certifies them if passed

 ## Learning objects

-Learning obects can conceptually be mapped to `git` objects in the following way:
+Learning objects can conceptually be mapped to `git` objects in the following way:

 > **note**
 >
-> - Steps can be of (multiple) arbitary type(s) ex: `assigmnet`
+> - Steps can be of (multiple) arbitrary type(s) ex: `assignment`
 > - The format of instructions is not covered in this spec (but the [`mock`](https://github.com/open-learning/mock) repository uses markdown)

 - "course" ⇔ `git` repository